 A curriculum-based assessment (or programmatic, ongoing assessment) is an in-depth assessment that helps to determine a child's current level of functioning.
 This type of assessment can provide a useful child profile, help with program planning, identify targeted goals and objectives, and be used to evaluate child progress over time.
 It is recommended that a chosen curriculum-based assessment be linked to the Kansas Early Learning Standards.
-These can be found here:
+Visit kels.ksde.gov for additional resources.